php-activerecord/activerecord/UPGRADE.md

 ```

 ## `Model::update_all`
-`delete_all` has undergone a similar transformation, and now simply takes a string or hash of attributes as an argument:
+`update_all` has undergone a similar transformation, and now simply takes a string or hash of attributes as an argument:
 ```php
 // 1.x
 $numUpdated = Book::update_all([